Play and Leisure (including Short Breaks)

 Our services are designed to promote independence, improve social skills, increase life skills, provide opportunities to integrate with the local community, and to develop new and existing talents.

-You can also find the details of where and when these activities are taking place here.
+You can also find the details of where and when the Short Breaks and SEND specific activities are taking place - SEND Activities.
 Please note that access to any of our activities listed as a Short Break, need to be accessed through our Early Help Children with Disabilities Team - email@example.com.

 We also support local groups and parent forums as partners in developing appropriate services that support families to have more choice and control and to develop supportive peer relationships.
 The details of our grant-funded stay and play groups and our parent forums can be found below.

 For all information on our targeted short breaks, please contact our Early Help Children with Disabilities team on 0151 443 2677/5085 or email them at firstname.lastname@example.org.
 This team is also the first point of contact for anything you wish to discuss about a child or young person with a disability.

 For anything related to the information contained on this website, please contact 0151 443 3247.

 Who can I talk to if I am worried?

 - If your query is in relation to short breaks provision you have accessed, please contact the provider in the first instance.

 - If your query is in relation to the commissioning of our Short Breaks provision/service then you can contact the team on 0151 443 2736/4736

 - For any Corporate Complaints please contact 0151 443 3231